Why Do Bariatric Surgery Patients Have to Take Vitamins?

 List of Essentials for Bariatric Patients

 - 500 mcg per day of vitamin B12 (cobalamin or methylcobalamin).
-B-12 that dissolves in the mouth and chewable tablets are the most commonly used;
+B-12 dissolves in the mouth and chewable tablets are the most commonly used.

 - 1500 mg per day calcium citrate.
 Normally taken in 500 mg doses 3 times a day.
-Calcium needs to be taken separately from iron because it inhibits iron absorption.
-It is recommended you take these two supplements at least two hours apart;
+You need to take calcium separately from iron because calcium inhibits iron absorption.
+We recommend that you take both at least two hours apart.

 - 18 mg per day of iron.
-Taking iron in tandem with vitamin c helps the absorption rate.
-Take at least 2 hours apart from calcium supplement.
+Taking iron in tandem with vitamin C helps the absorption rate.
+Take at least 2 hours apart from calcium.

-Vitamin supplements are needed by bariatric patients for the rest of their lives to ensure that their bodies are getting the 24+ micronutrients required to function properly.
-Some micronutrients are needed in only trace amounts and others such as B vitamins or minerals, such as calcium, are required in larger dosages.
+Bariatric patients must take vitamin supplements for the rest of their lives to ensure that their bodies receive the 24+ micronutrients required to function properly.
+They need to take larger dosages of certain micronutrients like B vitamins or minerals, such as calcium and only trace amounts of others.

 Do I Have to Take Vitamins Forever after Weight Loss Surgery?

-Bariatric patients are fortunate today to have a wide range of products to choose from that offer solutions to many challenges facing weight loss surgery patients.
-Supplements are available in pill form, chewable form, drinkable form, and patch form.
-Using a combination of these can help patients reach their daily recommended dosages.
+Currently, patients have a wide range of products to choose from that offer solutions to many challenges faced by weight loss surgery patients.
+Furthermore, these solutions are available in pill form, chewable form, drinkable form, and patch form.
+Moreover, with a combination of these different forms, patients can reach their daily dosages.

 Make Your Supplement Routine Easy

-The easier it is for you to take these supplemental nutrients, the more likely you will stick to the routine and not let them lapse.
-Choosing supplements that work for you and staying on a schedule will result in success.
+Taking them regularly can increase endurance.
+Choosing that work for you and staying on a schedule will result in success.

-If you would like to learn more about bariatric supplements or bariatric weight loss procedures, please call IBI Healthcare Institute today to set up a consultation.
-Our team of experts is available to answer your questions and put a plan in place to help you reach your weight loss and overall health goals.
+To learn more about weight loss procedures, contact IBI Healthcare Institute.
+Additionally, our team of experts can answer your questions and help you achieve your overall health goals.
+Reach out now!